Swai15/Swai15/README.md

-- 👋 Swai here, feel free to check out what I've been working on as part of my learning in my repos.
+- 👋 Feel free to check out what I've been working on as part of my learning in my repos.
 <!-- - 📫 How to reach me ... -->

 <!---